 3 Ways to Get Rid of your Comcast Modem Rental Fee

 Updates to this article: I have decided to replace my Comcast Xfinity modem with my own modem + router.
-I’d recommend buying a Motorola MB8611 modem and TP-Link AX1800 router if I were buying today.
+I’d recommend buying a Arris S33 modem and pairing it with a TP-Link AX3000 (Wi-Fi 6), TP-Link AXE5400 (Wi-Fi 6E), or TP-Link BE9300 (Wi-Fi 7) router, if I were buying today.
 This setup would be as fast as anything Xfinity offers and pay for itself in just over a year (versus Xfinity xFi modem rental fees).
 Then, it’s free for life!
-I have other recommendations on customer-owned replacement devices at the bottom of the article.
-You can now also get rid of your Xfinity DVR & TV Box fee and save $10 per month ($120/year) by owning your own streaming device.
+I have more in-depth recommendations on customer-owned replacement devices at the bottom of the article.
+You can now also get rid of your Xfinity DVR & TV Box fee and save an additional $10 per month ($120/year) by owning your own streaming device.

-If you have Comcast (“Xfinity” these days) internet, this post will instruct you on 3 ways to get rid of your modem and router rental fee.
-It’s also a tale of how Comcast has increased their xFi gateway rental fee to a whopping $15 per month ($25/month for “xFi Complete”) over the last few years, in order to turn it into a profitable revenue stream for the company.
-If you have a long-seeded disdain for Comcast or other profit-driven corporate giants, like I do, you will enjoy this how-to story.
+If you have Comcast (“Xfinity”) internet, this article will instruct you on 3 ways to get rid of your XFinity modem and router rental fee.
+It’s also a tale of how Comcast has increased their xFi gateway rental fee to a whopping $15 per month ($25/month for “xFi Complete”), in order to turn it into a profitable revenue stream for the company.
+That’s way too much to pay for a modem rental – so this article will detail 3 ways to get rid of that modem rental fee.

 If you don’t have Comcast and have another Internet service provider, the same advice may also apply.
 I’ve written more broadly on how to get rid of your ISP modem rental fee (if you’re not with Comcast).